-- 2) Land selections of a Native Corporation made under the Alaska Native Claims Settlement Act which have not been conveyed to a Native Corporation, unless any such selection is determined to be invalid or is relinquished; and, - 3) Lands referred to in Section 19B of the Alaska Native Claims Settlement Act. - 4) However, until conveyed, all Federal public lands within the boundaries of any unit of the National Park System, National Wildlife Refuge System, National Wild & Scenic Rivers system, National Forest Monument, National Recreation Area, National Conservation Area, new National forest or forest addition shall be treated as public lands for the purposes of these regulations.

-Ram-means a male Dall sheep.

-- Registration permit-means a permit which authorizes hunting and is issued to a person who agrees to the specified hunting conditions.
+- 2) Land selections of a Native Corporation made under the Alaska Native Claims Settlement Act which have not been conveyed to a Native Corporation, unless any such selection is determined to be invalid or is relinquished; and, - 3) Lands referred to in Section 19B of the Alaska Native Claims Settlement Act. - 4) However, until conveyed, all Federal public lands within the boundaries of any unit of the National Park System, National Wildlife Refuge System, National Wild & Scenic Rivers system, National Forest Monument, National Forest Monument, National Recreation Area, National Conservation Area, new National forest or forest addition shall be treated as public lands for the purposes of these regulations. - Ram-means a male Dall sheep. - Registration permit-means a permit which authorizes hunting and is issued to a person who agrees to the specified hunting conditions.
 Hunting permitted by a registration permit begins on an announced date and continues throughout the open season, or until the season is closed by Board action.
 Registration permits are issued in the order applications are received and/or are based on priorities as determined by 50 CFR 100.17 and 36 CFR 242.17. - Regulatory year-means July 1 through June 30.

 - Resident-means any person who has their primary, permanent home for the previous 12 months within Alaska and whenever absent from this primary, permanent home, has the intention of returning to it.
-Factors demonstrating the location of a person's primary, permanent home may include, but are not limited to: the address listed on an Alaska license to drive, hunt, fish, or engage in an activity regulated by a government entity; affidavit of person or persons who know the individual; voter registration; location of residences owned, rented or leased; location of stored household goods; residence of spouse, minor children or dependents; tax documents; or whether the person claims residence in another location for any purpose. - Rural-means any community or area of Alaska determined by the Federal Subsistence Board to qualify as such.
-Only residents of communities or areas that the Board has determined to be rural are eligible for the subsistence priority. - Salvage-means to transport the edible meat, skull, or hide, as required by regulation, of a regulated wildlife to the location where the edible meat will be consumed by humans or processed for human consumption in a manner which saves or prevents the edible meat from waste, and preserves the skull or hide for human use. - Sealing-means placing a mark or tag on a portion of a harvested animal by an authorized representative of the ADF&G; sealing includes collecting and recording information about the conditions under which the animal was harvested, and measurements of the specimen submitted for sealing, or surrendering a specific portion of the animal for biological information.
+Factors demonstrating the location of a person's primary, permanent home may include, but are not limited to: the address listed on an Alaska license to drive, hunt, fish, or engage in an activity regulated by a government entity; affidavit of person or persons who know the individual; voter registration; location of residences owned. rented or leased; location of stored household goods: residence of spouse, minor children or dependents; tax documents; or whether the person claims residence in another location for any purpose. - Rural-means any community or area of Alaska determined by the Federal Subsistence Board to qualify as such.
+Only residents of communities or areas that the Board has determined to be rural are eligible for the subsistence priority. - Salvage-means to transport the edible meat, skull, or hide, as required by regulation, of a regulated wildlife to the location where the edible meat will be consumed by humans or processed for human consumption in a manner which saves or prevents the edible meat from waste, and preserves the skull or hide for human use.